lo-maxwell/react-virtual-garden/blog.md

 ### Create X Service functions should take in the model and use it to produce the entire object in database

+### Plots are no longer deleted by resizing garden, only hidden

+### Added service functions for the following:

+  * Create/Save/Fetch Account
+  * PlantSeed
+  * PlaceDecoration
+  * HarvestPlant
+  * PickupDecoration

 TODO:

 Change mouseover color for inventoryItems